JetBrains/kotlin/INTEROP.md

-When both `excludeDependentModules` and `headerFilter` are used, they are applied as intersection.
+When both `excludeDependentModules` and `headerFilter` are used, they are applied as an intersection.

 ### Adding custom declarations ###

-Sometimes it is required to add custom C declarations to the library before generating bindings (e.g. for [macros](#macros)).
-Instead of creating additional header file with these declarations, you can include them directly to the end of the `.def` file, after separating line, containing only the separator sequence `---`:
+Sometimes it is required to add custom C declarations to the library before generating bindings (e.g., for [macros](#macros)).
+Instead of creating an additional header file with these declarations, you can include them directly to the end of the `.def` file, after a separating line, containing only the separator sequence `---`:

 <div class="sample" markdown="1" theme="idea" mode="c">